If you are thinking about becoming an online course creator, the first few thoughts that run through your mind are probably:

 1: Have a Clear Unique Value Proposition

-To begin with, you need to make sure you have a UVP (unique value proposition).
+Selling online courses becomes easy if you have a UVP (unique value proposition).

 This means that it should be extremely clear to your target audience that your courses are meant for them, as soon as they land on your course sales page.